-A committee clerk may, for bona fide religious reasons, choose to observe another established religious holiday if it is not a Legislature-observed holiday.
-The committee clerk must arrange for the time off in advance with the LIO manager and must use accrued leave for that time off.
+A legislative employee may, for bona fide religious reasons, choose to observe another established religious holiday if it is not a Legislature-observed holiday.
+The employee must arrange for the time off in advance with his or her office director and must use accrued leave for that time off.